mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - Azure SLA: service level agreement - agreement between
         - % of uptime: a service or application's availability - and what happens when uptime breaks (often monetary payment to make amends)
         - often 99% & up - requires extra cost & often duplicate infra, etc and the more 9s added generally adds more cost
-    - Scalability: ability to adjust resources to meet demand
+    - Scalability: ability to adjust resources (ram/cpu, vms...) to meet demand
         - grants flexibility to be "waste-free" when allocating compute/storage etc...
         - vertical scaling: increasing/decreasing machine resources
         - horizontal scaling: adding/removing extra machines